TheHassanAli2/flappy-bird-ai/README.md

 We'll be expanding on what we've learned from Hassan in this slideshow on the Introduction to Machine Learning: https://docs.google.com/presentation/d/1ySxGJUtw_h__lznZO3IgjoEH2n5dlvtBip-fLgNjAFw/edit?usp=sharing

+## Development:

+### Setting Up a Python Virtual Environment

+- Create a Python virtual environment by typing `python3 -m venv venv`
+  - You may need to use a different command instead of `python3` such as `python` or `py` (this can be tested by simply typing this command alone and seeing if it opens the Python interpreter which says your Python version and includes `>>>` at the bottom to indicate where you're supposed to code)
+  - the last term in this command `venv` can be changed to whichever name you'd like to give it
+- To activate this virtual environment:
+  - Type `source venv/bin/activate` on a UNIX system such as MacOS or Linux
+  - Type `venv\Scripts\activate` on Windows
+- Once you'd like to deactivate it, type `venv\Scripts\deactivate` on Windows or `deactivate` on a UNIX-based OS

 ## Create Game:

 Chrome dinosaur game in pygame: https://www.youtube.com/watch?v=lcC-jiCuDnQ (first video in a series)